 The Church does not deny that mortal sins will be forgiven through direct prayer to God.
 For this we need true repentance and a firm resolution to avoid this sin.
 However, the only way we can be certain of forgiveness of mortal sin is through the means established by Christ – the Sacrament of Reconciliation.

 Venial sins can be forgiven by going straight to God.
 They can also be forgiven during Confession, which is recommended whenever possible.
+Whether the offense is mortal or venial, the Sacrament will offer God’s grace to help amend our behavior.

 Mortal Sin – having the knowledge that some action will gravely violate God’s law (i.e. breaking the Ten Commandments) and freely and willfully doing it anyway.